nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given input is missing all optional fields.
+The changes to make are missing from the given input.

     * 3b1.
 ResearchRoster shows an error message.